 The Regulations have not changed the definition of 'face covering' and it continues to mean a covering of any type which covers your nose, mouth and chin.
-The Regulations also refer to 'face covering', 'face mask' and 'face shield' interchangeably, so that you may any, and not all, of these.
+The Regulations also refer to 'face covering', 'face mask' and 'face shield' interchangeably, so that you may use any, and not all, of these.
 It does mean, however, that you may receive a fixed penalty fine for wearing your face mask or face below your nose.

 Q: When don't I need to wear a mask?